 An individual investor meets the primary requirements to qualify as an accredited investor if he or she:

-Earns an individual income of more than $200,000 per year, or $300,000 of joint income for the last two years and expect to reasonably maintain the same level of income, or has a net worth (not including the value of their primary residence) exceeding $1 million, either individually or jointly with his or her spouse.
+Earns an individual income of more than $200,000 per year, or $300,000 of joint income for the last two years and expects to reasonably maintain the same level of income, or has a net worth (not including the value of their primary residence) exceeding $1 million, either individually or jointly with his or her spouse.
 Investors who meet these requirements are typically also considered sophisticated, meaning they have sufficient knowledge and experience in financial and business matters to make them capable of evaluating the merits and risks of the prospective investment.
 Rule 501 additionally provides requirements for companies, organizations, trusts, and other entities to qualify as accredited investors.

 The SEC created the category of accredited investor as a way to exempt certain companies from the requirement to register the securities they sell.
 Registration of securities with the SEC is a regulation put in place as a way to protect investors; however, requirements associated with the registration of securities can often become a financial burden for some companies.
 Therefore, the SEC provides a number of exemptions to allow companies the opportunity to sell unregistered securities.
 One common requirement for each of the possible exemptions is that the securities may only be sold to accredited investors.
 It’s presumed that investors who meet these qualifications do not need the SEC to protect them from the risks of investing and can evaluate investments on their own.